 Ms. Prentice holds a bachelor’s degree from Metropolitan State University in St. Paul, MN and a master’s of public administration from Arizona State University in Tempe, AZ.

 The City Manager's Office is responsible for the overall administration of City Government in concert with the goals and policies established by the City Council.
 This includes the implementation of the City Council's policies and directives and the day-to-day management of City government.

 According to the City of Page City Code, the City Manager of the City of Page is the administrative head of the government of the City of Page under the direction and control of the City Council.
-He is responsible for the administration of all affairs of the City.
-In addition to his general powers as administrative head and not as a limitation thereon, he also has the following powers:
+She is responsible for the administration of all affairs of the City.
+In addition to her general powers as administrative head and not as a limitation thereon, she also has the following powers:

 2. Prepare the budget annually and submit it to the council together with a message describing the important features and be responsible for its administration after adoption.

 3. Prepare and submit to the council at the end of the fiscal year a complete report on the finances and administrative activities of the city the preceding year.